 How much you’re planning to borrow will also affect whether you choose a secured or personal loan.

 On the other hand, a secured loan is ideal for covering bigger costs.
 If you’re looking to borrow enough for major home renovations or debt consolidation, a secured loan could help you.
-For example, you could borrow up to £50,000 to cover bigger projects with Evolution Money.
+For example, you could borrow up to £50,000 to cover expensive purchases with Evolution Money.

-If you’d like to repay your loan as soon as possible, you might find that a personal loan offers shorter repayment terms.
+If you’d like to be debt-free as soon as possible, you might find that a personal loan offers shorter repayment terms.
 Alternatively, if you’d rather benefit from smaller monthly repayments, you could spread the cost over 20 years or more with a secured loan.